pinohu/DYNASTY/ohu-legacy-codex/templates/financial/tax/entity-tax-comparison.md

 ---

-*This template is version 1.0 and was created for the The Legacy Codex.
+*This template is version 1.0 and was created for the Legacy Codex.
 Tax analysis should be reviewed by qualified tax professionals.*
 ```

 ## Example